Car Loans Australia Weekly Motoring and Market News Wrap

 Read Full Transcript:

-Hello and welcome to the Car Loans Australia Weekly Motoring and Market News Wrap, Im Paige Estritori, its Monday 29 September 2025.
+Hello and welcome to Car Loans Australia Weekly Motoring and Market News Wrap, Im Paige Estritori, and its Saturday 18 October 2025.

 Follow us!